Scat Fetish

 Prevalence & culture

-Coprophilia is genuinely rare.
-In the large online-community analysis by Scorolli et al. (2007), body-fluid and excretion interests together accounted for only about 9% of body-part fetishes (and feces is a small minority within that slice.
-The most-cited specific figure comes from a clinical sub-population, not the general public: a Finnish study of 164 sadomasochistically-oriented men found 18.2% reported having engaged in coprophilia, with no significant difference between heterosexual and homosexual participants) a number that reflects an unusually selected SM-club sample, not population prevalence.
+It is genuinely rare.
+In the large online-community analysis by Scorolli et al. (2007), body-fluid and excretion interests together accounted for only about 9% of body-part fetishes, and feces is a small minority within even that slice.
+The most-cited specific figure comes from a clinical sub-population rather than the general public: a Finnish study of 164 sadomasochistically-oriented men found 18.2% reported having engaged in coprophilia, with no significant difference between heterosexual and homosexual participants.
+That number reflects an unusually selected SM-club sample, not population prevalence.
 Despite its tiny community footprint, the interest carries disproportionate named clinical visibility because it is an established term in paraphilia taxonomies.
 Mainstream cultural visibility is low and largely confined to its use as a byword for extreme taboo.

 Safety, consent & law

-The defining hazard is infection.
-Feces are a major vector for enteric and bloodborne pathogens (bacteria such as E. coli, Shigella and Salmonella, hepatitis A, and a range of parasites) so any oral or mucosal contact carries a real risk of serious illness and disease transmission; this is the basis for the entry's extreme-risk flag.
+The defining hazard is infection, and it is not a theoretical one.
+Faeces are the transmission route for a long list of enteric pathogens — bacteria including E. coli, Shigella, Salmonella and Campylobacter, viruses including hepatitis A, and a range of intestinal parasites — and this is the same faecal–oral route behind foodborne and waterborne outbreaks.
+Any oral or mucosal contact can therefore transmit serious illness, some of it hospitalising, some of it passed onward to household contacts who consented to nothing.
+Nothing removes this risk: washing, barriers, a healthy-looking partner and a monogamous relationship all leave it in place, because a person can shed pathogens without symptoms.
+Vaccination exists against hepatitis A but covers none of the bacterial or parasitic hazards.
+This, and not the taboo, is why the entry carries an extreme-risk flag.
 Where consensual adult activity occurs it demands fully informed consent and clear-eyed awareness of these risks.
 Clinically, the interest is a disorder only when it causes significant distress or impairment, or involves someone who cannot consent.
 Legally it is permissible between consenting adults in private, but is unlawful where it involves a minor, a non-consenting person, or public exposure, and public-health regulations may apply.

-- Vomit Fetish19/100Emetophilia · Body Functions & FluidsA sexual interest in vomiting or vomit, sometimes called a Roman shower.
-It is a rare excretory interest associated with notable health risks.19
+- Vomit Fetish19/100Emetophilia · Body Functions & FluidsA sexual interest in the act of vomiting or in vomit itself, clinically termed emetophilia and known in slang as a Roman shower.
+It is a rare excretory body-function interest, documented in only a couple of clinical case reports and associated with notable health risks.19

 - Salirophilia (Soiling a Partner)21/100Salirophilia · Body Functions & FluidsSexual arousal from soiling, disheveling, or messing up a partner's appearance: smearing dirt, mud, or substances onto their body, hair, makeup, or clothing.
 It is usually tied to themes of degradation and consensual humiliation.21